JesseAllardice/JesseAllardice.github.io/about.md

 ## Research Focus

 My current research centers on advancing multimodal AI systems at Apple, where I work on fundamental questions in multimodal foundation models.
-I'm particularly interested in modeling visual modalities such as video and using empirical models to inform pretraining design decisions.
+I'm particularly interested in pretraining foundation models on visual modalities such as video and using empirical models to inform pretraining design decisions.

 Previously, as part of Apple's inaugural [AI residency program](https://machinelearning.apple.com/updates/aiml-residency-program-application), I was embedded with the Siri natural language understanding team, where I developed and deployed fine-tuned language models for natural language generation and synthetic data generation in production environments.

 ## Scientific Approach

 My research methodology is deeply influenced by my training in mathematical physics.
-I bring the same analytical rigor I used to model quantum phenomena: building first-principles theoretical frameworks, designing controlled experiments, and deriving insights from mathematical analysis to understanding AI systems.
+I bring the same analytical rigor I used to model quantum phenomena to understanding AI systems: building first-principles theoretical frameworks, designing controlled experiments, and deriving insights from mathematical analysis.
 This physics-trained intuition for complex systems, probabilistic reasoning, and emergent behavior has proven invaluable in tackling fundamental questions in machine learning.

 During my PhD at Cambridge, I developed analytical models for quantum systems that led to patented next-generation electronics, which I helped commercialize with [Cambridge Photon Technology](https://www.cambridgephoton.com/), resulting in a multi-million dollar company valuation.
 This experience taught me how to bridge theoretical research with practical impact, an approach I now apply to AI research.